EVHaste/haste-makes-waste/_projects/2020-12-25-virtual-photography.md

 {:style="color:gray; font-size: 80%; text-align: center;"}
 *↑ Out-of-bounds in the environments of Pupperazzi.
-I really appreciated some of the little touches by the designers, like the rooftop covered in lost frisbees and a sailboat inexplicably beached in a tree.*
+I really appreciated some of the little touches by the designers, like the rooftop covered in lost frisbees and a sailboat inexplicably beached in a tree.
+Looking up from below the waterline allows you to depict objects suspended in the skybox; the texture only renders one-way.*

 {:style="color:gray; font-size: 80%; text-align: center;"}
 *↓ Behind the scenes of the "Mellowstone" level's resident cryptid, "Messie".
 By clipping underneath the water, you can see how her periodically looping, jaws-esque stalking animation was made.
-She's actually a school of three cheerios.*
+She's actually a school of three cheerios bouncing up and down below the map.*

 <div class="gallery" data-columns="1">
 	<img src="/images/virtual-photography/otherworlds/pupperazzi-mellie-scene-1.png">